ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-Leveling Up: From JavaScript to TypeScript for Beginners - <a href="https://medium.com/@wesmith314/a-beginners-guide-to-typescript-supercharge-your-javascript-af5489e52c91" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with TypeScript: A Friendly Guide for Beginners - <a href="https://medium.com/@dslimen.15/getting-started-with-typescript-a-friendly-guide-for-beginners-009ab5556c0e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wesley Smith`**
+✍️ **posted by `Ben Slimen Mohamed Ali`**

-<blockquote>As a bootcamp graduate, I was constantly on the lookout for technologies that could help me land that coveted first job.
-However, I soon…</blockquote>
+<blockquote>If you’re a developer, chances are you’ve spent a lot of time working with JavaScript.
+It’s the go-to language for web development…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>